Burigede/UKACM_handson_session/README.md

 2. Read and tryout the codes in "Pytorch basics.pdf".

-3. Try to finish the example problem provided in the folder "Recurrent Neural Operator example".
+3. Try to finish the example problem provided in the folder "Neural Operator example".
 Use the provided skeleton code and data set.